Lynching of Frazier B. Baker and Julia Baker: Baker family

 On 2 May 1898, a mass meeting was held at the Emmanuel AME Church in Charleston, South Carolina, which passed a resolution condemning the attack.
 The congregation collected $16 ($460.61 today using the same multiplier as above) for the Baker family.

 Lavinia Baker and her five surviving children remained in Charleston for several months after the verdict.
 Lillian Clayton Jewett met with Dr. Alonzo C. McClennan, the Charleston physician chairing a committee charged with the Bakers' welfare, and arranged a meeting with Lavinia.
 Lavinia agreed to accompany Jewett back to Boston, and she and her children were accompanied there by Jewett and Dr. Lucy Hughes Brown, a colleague of Dr. McClennan.
-Baker and Jewett had a falling out after several public appearances, as William Lloyd Garrison, Jr. led fund-raising efforts in order to buy a home for the Baker family near Boston.
+Baker and Jewett had a falling out after several public appearances, as William Lloyd Garrison Jr. led fund-raising efforts to buy a home for the Baker family near Boston.

 The Bakers remained in Boston but out of public life.
 The surviving Baker children fell victim to a tuberculosis epidemic, with four children {William; Sarah; Lincoln, Cora} dying from the disease 1908–1920.
 Lavinia's last surviving child, Rosa Baker, died in 1942.
-Having lost all her children, Lavinia Baker returned to Florence County, where she lived until her death in Cartersville, South Carolina in 1947.
+Having lost all her children, Lavinia Baker returned to Florence County, where she lived until her death in Cartersville, South Carolina, in 1947.

 Lake City

 In 1918, the St. James AME Church was constructed on the site of Baker's burned post office and house.
 On October 5, 1955, the church was burned down.
-Locals suspected arson by white supremacists angry at the activism of minister Joseph DeLaine during the Civil Rights Movement on behalf of the NAACP.
+Locals suspected arson by white supremacists angry at the activism of minister Joseph DeLaine during the civil rights movement on behalf of the NAACP.
 Racists had warned DeLaine that he lived "where the black postmaster was shot to death many years ago."

 In 2003, the state General Assembly passed a resolution in favor of installing a South Carolina historical marker about the lynching and house fire.
 That marker was unveiled in October 2013 on South Church Street, the previous location of the post office and Baker's home.